DanielVanNoord/System.Windows.Forms/README.md

 Even though this is highly experimental and unsupported it does work (at least for me).

+Builds are available via Nuget from the package Core.System.Windows.Forms or at https://www.nuget.org/packages/Core.System.Windows.Forms/.

 As of Alpha 4 this targets .Net 6.0 instead of .Net Core 3.1.

 A Demo on my Raspberry Pi 4, built and running on the Pi using .Net Core 3.1.